• Skip to main content

 • Next sprinkle on some Three Little Pigs (or your favorite BBQ rub) and then toss with tongs to coat all the green beans in the oil and seasoning.

-1 Tbsp Three LIttle Pigs BBQ Rub
+1 tablespoon Three LIttle Pigs BBQ Rub

 sprinkling bbq rub on green beans